Glückel of Hameln

 [1646-47], in this city of Hamburg.
 Even if our sages say, "it is

 better not to be born," meaning that men have so much to endure in

-this sinful world, still I tank and praise my Creator that He made
+this sinful world, still I thank and praise my Creator that He

 My father gave his children, girls and boys, a secular as well as